ember-learn/guides-source/guides/release/components/template-tag-format.md

 #### Helpers and modifiers

-Importing helpers and modifiers from the own app also follows the same principle of using standard JavaScript import syntax.
+Importing helpers and modifiers from your own app also follows the same principle of using standard JavaScript import syntax.
 Instead of importing from `app/components`, the path to import from is `app/helpers` and `app/modifiers` respectively.

 ### Importing from addons

-Just as with components, helpers, and modifiers from the own app, external invokables from addons also have to be imported.
+Just as with components, helpers, and modifiers from your own app, external invokables from addons also have to be imported.
 This is done using the same `import` statement, but with a path referencing the addon.

 The structure of files within Ember addons is mostly standardized.
 This means that the path to import from can be derived from the addon's name.
 For example, an addon that is named `ember-foo` will have its components, helpers, and modifiers available as default import from `ember-foo/components/<component-name>`, `ember-foo/helpers/<helper-name>` and `ember-foo/modifiers/<modifier-name>` respectively.